-Project Funding and Reimbursement Agreement for Signage at Chanson Plaza - Chanson, LLP
+Project Funding and Reimbursement Agreement for Signage at Chanson Plaza - Chanson LLP

 On July 11, 2019, the District entered into a Project Funding and Reimbursement Agreement with Chanson, LLP, effective June 1, 2018.
 Per this agreement, Chanson LLP will retrofit existing signage public improvements and the District will reimburse Chanson LLP for verified costs.
 Reimbursement will be made from annually appropriated amounts available after the payment of the District's annual costs of operation and debt, after all allocations of amounts required for repair, replacement or depreciation, and after payment of debt service requirements on the existing debt of the District.
 Reimbursement shall be made no later than December 15, 2019.
 Interest will accrue at the rate of 7% per annum commencing on the date that the verified costs are expended by Chanson LLP.
-At December 31, 2019, the District owed \$61,960 in principal and \$11,308 in accrued interest under the agreement.
+During 2020, the District paid \$61,960 in principal and \$15,277 in accrued interest under the agreement, and recognized interest expense of \$3,969.